ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA client settings configuration.md

 ---
-uid: OSIsoftAdapterForOPCUAClientSettingsConfiguration
+uid: PIAdapterForOPCUAClientSettingsConfiguration
 ---

-# OSIsoft Adapter for OPC UA client settings configuration
+# PI Adapter for OPC UA client settings configuration

 The client settings configuration is automatically generated when a new data source is added.
 If you experience problems with timeouts or when OPC UA limits are exceeded in terms of browse or subscription operation, you can change the client settings configuration.